 We will do our best to accommodate prior written mutual cabin requests made 2 weeks or more prior to the start of the session.
+No requests will be accepted after 2 weeks prior to start of session.
 If requests cannot be honored parents will be contacted prior to the session start.